mnunberg/couchbase-python-client/docs/source/api/results.rst

     This class is intended to serve as a container for multiple results returned from an operation.
 It is a subclass of `dict` and may be used as such.
-The keys will be the keys on which the operations were performed and the values will be the results of the operation (i.e. a :class:`OperationResult` object)
+The keys will be the keys on which the operations were performed and the values will be the results of the operation (i.e. a :class:`Result` object)

     The :attr:`all_ok` field can be used to quickly examine the object for errors (in case something like ``quiet`` was passed to